efoxepstein/plt-banker/README.md

   and begin producing stellar applications.

 In order to make sure that such programmers write safe code, all statements are charged to a bank.
+If the bank is empty, the program exits.
+The bank can be filled up by executing assertions.
+Therefore, in order to write anything, one must have one assertion per every ten other statements executed.

 ## Syntax and Semantics